conestack/yafowil/README.txt

 extract
     to get values from request as runtime-data back.
 Extraction means also type-conversion or validation.
-This is all coupled and doing all in one pipeline makes life easier.
+This is all coupled and doing it all in one pipeline makes life easier.
 In the chain or pipeline of extractors each extractor get the values of all previous extractions with the runtime-data.
     If an extractor fails it raises an exception.
 If ``abort`` (default is on)